-Other tracking technologies on websites, such as device and browser fingerprinting, web beacons, tracking pixels, are all ways for third party ad tech companies to collect and commodify consumers and their personal information for the purpose of serving behavioral advertisement.
+Other tracking technologies on websites, such as device and browser fingerprinting, web beacons and tracking pixels, are all ways for third party ad tech companies to collect and commodify consumers and their personal information for the purpose of serving behavioral advertisement.

 Hypothetically (as analyzed by the California Lawyers Association), if your business through its website makes available to third parties (e.g. through cookies and social media plugins) data on Californian residents that is either not anonymized or has the potential to be re-identified, your business might be categorized as a business that is “selling” (i.e. making available, transferring or otherwise communicating, as the CCPA defines sale) personal information of Californian residents.

-A business is liable under the CCPA, if it sells the PI of more than fifty thousand Californian residents per year.
+A business is liable under the CCPA, if it sells the personal information of more than 50.000 Californian residents per year.